 2. The Old Spanish Trail system is a national and international tourist-way of some 4000 miles.
 It connects the winter playground sections popular with the American people from St. Augustine through Jacksonville, Tallahassee.
 Pensacola, Mobile, the Mississippi Gulf Coast, New Orleans.
 New Iberia, Lake Charles, Houston, Galveston, San Antonio, El Paso, Tucson, Phoenix, and Yuma to San Diego and Los Angeles, and through Texas it includes Old Mexico.
 Because of its winter sunshine, its gulf pleasures in summer and its background of ancient and romantic history, its development will make it the natural resort of the North American people.
-When the numerous highways from the "In Texas the following trunk highways are considered North, now building, are completed this southern trunkline must absorb and care for the mass of travel that will seek these southern borderlands.
+When the numerous highways from the North, now building, are completed this southern trunkline must absorb and care for the mass of travel that will seek these southern borderlands.

-3. The primary military importance of this highway is tary, naval and air defenses and depots of the Gulf Coast and of the Mexican border, and that it connects these with the defenses of the South Atlantic and the South Pacific fenses and supplies on this highway than any other in the land.
+3. The primary military importance of this highway is evidenced by the fact that it embraces all the extensive military, naval and air defenses and depots of the Gulf Coast and of the Mexican border, and that it connects these with the defenses of the South Atlantic and the South Pacific seaboards.
+There is a larger concentration of national defenses and supplies on this highway than any other in the land.
 The War Department asks for the construction of this highway and its border connections.